lambdadps/lambdadps.github.io/seminars/previously/index.md

 Here you can find the previous Dead Physicists Society seminars!

+### Python for Data Analysis in Experimental Physics

+**Abstract:** Declare your freedom from the softwares used for experimental physics data analysis.
+Many undergrads are completely dependent on softwares that can limit their analysis, and Python is way more flexible and complete to any purpose.
+You'll be introduced to the main libraries and methods for data analysis with focus on experimental physics and then you'll finally be capable of fitting a model.
+Nowadays one of the most common and finest approaches to data analysis is Python and it's libraries.
+Hence, this seminar is a must to everyone interested in data science and computational approach to physics.

+**Speaker:** Rodrigo da Motta, IFUSP and IFGW

+**Résumé:** Physics undergrad at University of São Paulo (USP).
+Interested in Statistical Physics, Neuroscience and Data Science.
+Currently being advised by Rickson C. Mesquita on Computational Neuroscience.

+**Date:** April 08, 2021

 ### What does speed have to do with the size of a burst?